DBrianKimmel/PyHouse/Project/src/Modules/Drivers/Serial/Docs/Design.md

 The device will have created a /dev/ttyUSBx port when it was plugged in or rebooted.

+In order to make the usb more reliable,

 ## Opening

 When the device is found and open successfully, a Mqtt Message is sent to announce the fact.